Flexible Variable Selection for Clustering and Classification: Simulated Data Results

 \section{Simulated Data Results}

 We simulated data from a three-component mixture of multivariate variance-gamma distributions 250 times.
 An example of this data can be found in Figure~\ref{fig:simulatedD}.
 To allow us to test for the effect of sample size on method performance, we ran our simulation for $\text{N}\in\{200, 500, 1000\}$.
 Using a simulation is helpful as we can artificially create clustering and non-clustering variables to determine how well these methods select important variables and deselect unimportant ones.
 The simulation specifics are detailed in Table~\ref{tab:simInfo}, where information on the clustering variables (V1 and V2), nonsense variables (V3 and V4) and the noisy variable (V5) can be found.
 To reduce the computational time, each model is fit to each simulated dataset only once.
 From Table \ref{tab:simres}, we see that the \vsccm-backwards, \vsccm-full, and \skewvarsel\ algorithms perform the best in terms of average $G$, average ARI, selecting the correct variables (V1 and V2) and removing the nonsense variables (V3 and V4) when $N=500$ and $N=1000$.
 However, we see a considerable standard deviation of the ARI when $N=200$ for \skewvarsel, suggesting a possible instability at smaller sample sizes.
 The \skewvarsel\ algorithm performs the best on removing the noisy variable (V5) across all sample sizes.
 Generally, these results agree with the real data results in that the skewed methods greatly improve dimension reduction over their Gaussian counterparts when skewness is present.
-Unlike the real data results, we see the \skewvarsel\ algorithm performing the best, in terms of dimension reduction, on the simulated data suggesting that this algorithm may suffer in the presence of outliers or deviations from theoretical distributions.
+Unlike the real data results, we see the \skewvarsel\ algorithm performing the best, in terms of dimension reduction, on the simulated data suggesting that this algorithm may suffer in the presence of outliers or deviations from theoretical distributions. \begin{singlespace}